restot/opencloud-desktop/audit-claude.md

 - Use `FileManager.default.fileExists(atPath:isDirectory:)` before operations
 - Implement allowlist of valid characters for filenames
 - Add path traversal detection in test suite

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in FileProviderExtension.swift.
+Server-provided filenames (from `itemTemplate.filename` and `item.filename`) are used without sanitization in path construction at lines 335-336 and 401.
+While NSFileProvider does some validation, there's no explicit protection against path traversal sequences like "../../../etc/passwd".

+verified by glm

 ---